XomeDx (Whole Exome Sequencing)

 Over 20,000 genes are being analyzed by the XomeDx and XomeDxPlus tests, which may reveal variants and mutations in genes that may be medically significant, but not associated with the primary reason for having the test.
 We follow the recommendations of the ACMG (Green, et al., 2013) and actively look for and report mutations in the genes for 24 genetic conditions.
 Mutations will be reported in these associated genes unless the patient signs the Request to Opt-Out of Receiving Incidental Findings section of the consent form.

 13. Are there genes that are not well covered by this method?

 Although there are some entire genes that we may not be able to capture and sequence in a particular patient, in general we expect that there may be small portions of different genes that are not amenable to evaluation.
 Some exons have low or no coverage because no probes are designed or available for these regions.
 It may be challenging to get good, usable sequence data for some regions.

 14. Does WES detect copy number variants?

-WES may detect copy number variants (deletions and duplications that are 50bp or larger).
+WES may detect copy number variants (deletions and duplications) that are three exons or larger.
+Smaller events may also be detected but with less reliability (Retterer et al., Genet Med.
+2014 doi:10.1038/gim.2014.160).
 As with other types of mutations, any mutation that is included in a GeneDx report has been confirmed.
 The sensitivity of WES to identify CNVs compared with other methods in a diagnostic setting is not known.

 15. Is it possible to reflex to XomeDx if XomeDxSlice is negative?